 This whole journey started when I started reading along in my Bible while the sermon was being preached at church.
 I've been a musician in various "praise bands" for many years, so I've been to a million services-and listened to a million sermons.

-This is a photo from a church website where I used to go about five years ago...That's me playing electric guitar on the right side of this photo (you can't really see my guitar).
+This is a photo from a church website where I used to go about seven years ago...That's me playing electric guitar on the right side of this photo (you can't really see my guitar).

 When I decided to critically examine everything I was hearing at church and then compare it to the Bible, my whole world changed.
 I discovered that what the pastor said and what the Bible said were sometimes two different things.
 The Bible truly is God's Word, but it must be correctly interpreted and taught-period.
 Whenever I discovered that it was being taught incorrectly I left that church-period.
 I'm not ashamed to say I went through a period of "church-hopping" because I was seeking a church that emphasized God's Word above the teachings of man.
 I don't play in a praise band anymore, by the way; I'm very happy to sing hymns accompanied by a big beautiful organ.

 Here's me with one of my "online mentors" Chris Rosebrough (This is when we first met in person, and I had just given him a print of my watercolor):